kevintweber/KtwDatabaseMenuBundle/Resources/doc/index.md

 ## Installation

-You can install this bundle in 5 easy-ish steps.
+You can install this bundle in 4 easy steps.
 Let's get started!

 ### Step 1: Download KtwDatabaseMenuBundle using Composer